Ruben Loftus-Cheek: Style of play

 After his first-team debut, Barney Ronay of The Guardian described Loftus-Cheek as an "intriguing" player of "long-striding grace" saying that with his "shielding, covering, deep-playmaking presence with a calmness in possession and a naturally telescopic reach" he would be a good fit for the senior England national team.
 Loftus-Cheek was compared to Germany great Michael Ballack by former Chelsea and England manager Glenn Hoddle, who said that: "He reminds me of Ballack – physically and the way he plays", and went on to say: "He gets in the box and he moves well off the ball."
 Following his first Premier League start of the 2015–16 season, Loftus-Cheek's Chelsea manager, José Mourinho, commented "He [Loftus-Cheek] is brilliant with the ball.
 He doesn't look 19 – he looks solid, stable and mature.
 But without the ball he doesn't look as good tactically."
 Liam Twomey of FourFourTwo described Loftus-Cheek as "an imposing box-to-box midfielder who combines a muscular 6ft 3in frame that enables him to dominate physically with startlingly polished technique and composure," also noting that "[h]e rarely makes a bad decision on the ball," and labelling him a "rare blend of natural physique and refined skill," whom he likened to Paul Pogba.

 Throughout his career, Loftus-Cheek has been playing either as a central or attacking midfielder, but former Chelsea manager Antonio Conte stated that he sees Loftus-Cheek with the potential of a striker since he has "good technique, good personality and he is good one vs one."
 However, under Thomas Tuchel and Graham Potter, Loftus-Cheek has played in other positions such as centre-back and wing-back.
 With the player saying that he's "enjoyed the challenge from (playing at) right wing-back, to centre-back to the No 6 role in midfield" under Tuchel.

+At Milan, managed by Stefano Pioli in his first season, Loftus-Cheek returned to playing in his preferred attacking role; as the team tended to switch back and forth between 4–3–3 and 4–2–3–1 formations, depending on whether they are in possession or not, Loftus-Cheek played as a mezzala, which is a box-to-box in Italian football terminology, and a trequartista, an attacking midfielder behind the main striker.
+He finished the season with 10 goals and 40 games, repeating his best record at Chelsea.

+Despite a troubled second year with Milan under Paulo Fonseca and Sérgio Conceição, in which he rarely played due to recurring injuries and a loss of form, Loftus-Cheek still convinced the newly appointed manager Massimiliano Allegri of his qualities during pre-season and, therefore, was not sold in the 2025 summer transfer window.
+As Allegri picked the 3–5–2 as a starting formation, Loftus-Cheek became primarily a right mezzala in the middle-five, and also had a number of games as a supporting forward in the 3–5–1–1 variation of the formation.